What Is Wall?

 What Is Interior Wall?

 Interior walls are enclosed within a building by outer walls or exterior walls.
-Which consist of both load-bearing walls in load-bearing structures and walls that don’t bear weight, like that of in non-load bearing structure is called partition walls.
+These consist of both load-bearing walls in load-bearing structures and walls that don’t bear weight, like that of non-load-bearing structures called partition walls.

 An Interior load-bearing wall is routinely located directly above or below another load-bearing wall in order to transfer the load to a beam or a structural column.
 Whereas, the position of the partition wall might vary accordingly.

-Even after being different in properties both types of walls employ similar framing standards, and has a similar function as listed below,
+Even after being different in properties both types of walls employ similar framing standards, and have a similar function as listed below,

-- Interior wall also that of exterior wall provides safety, security, and privacy.
+- The interior wall also that of exterior wall provide safety, security, and privacy.

-- For creating partition and transforming large room into smaller rooms, interior walls could be used.
+- For creating partitions and transforming large rooms into smaller rooms, interior walls could be used.

-- This walls could be decorated hence gives the aesthetic beauty to that room.
+- These walls could be decorated hence giving aesthetic beauty to that room.

-- Along with decoration it is also used as the platform for hanging materials, pictures, or other decorative materials.
+- Along with decoration it is also used as a platform for hanging materials, pictures, or other decorative materials.